Protected Areas

 Greenwall (84.5 km)

-Access: From Bittern Lake, travel east on Highway 13.
-Turn right onto Range Road 215 and proceed on Township 461.
-Then, make a left turn onto Range Road 220.
-After about 2.4 km, turn right onto Township Road 460.
-Continue for 7 km, and you'll find the parking lot entrance conveniently on your left.
+Access: From Bittern Lake, head east on Highway 13.
+Turn right onto Range Road 215, continue on Township Road 461, then left onto Range Road 220.
+After 2.4 km, turn right onto Township Road 460.
+Drive 7 km; the parking lot entrance is on your left.

 Alberta Discover Guide: D3-53

-Access: From Bittern Lake, travel east on Highway 13.
-Turn right onto Range Road 215 and proceed on Township 461.
-Then, make a left turn onto Range Road 220.
-After about 2.4 km, turn right onto Township Road 460.
-Continue for 7 km, and you'll find the parking lot entrance conveniently on your left.
+Access: From Bittern Lake, head east on Highway 13.
+Turn right onto Range Road 215, continue on Township Road 461, then left onto Range Road 220.
+After 2.4 km, turn right onto Township Road 460.
+Drive 7 km; the parking lot entrance is on your left.

 Alberta Discover Guide: D3-53